 - Scissors (fabric shears) or rotary cutter

-- cardboard or premade template
+- Cardboard or premade template

-- ribbon, abound 1/2″ wide by 6-8 feet long
+- Ribbon, abound 1/2″ wide by 6-8 feet long

-- bulb pins for hanging garland
+- Bulb pins for hanging garland

-- embellishments like extra ribbon, twine, small bells, pom-poms, etc.
+- Embellishments like extra ribbon, twine, small bells, pom-poms, etc.

 This works great for an existing area.
 For instance, mine was going over my fireplace, under an existing garland.
-So, I strung the twine between the nails in place leaving excess on the sides.
+So, I strung the twine between the nails in place, leaving excess on the sides.

 When measuring, leave at least 12-15″ of excess ribbon on each side, as shown in the photo at the right.

-You’ll need this excess ribbon later, when finishing it.
+You’ll need this excess ribbon later when finishing it.

 I bought a yard of fabric, and it’s enough to make about 10 of them!
-But, I don’t mind having the excess because I love this buffalo check.
+But I don’t mind having the excess because I love this buffalo check.

-Before ironing, place the shiny side of the freezer paper up against the back of the fabric.
+To make your fabric more durable, use freezer paper under the fabric.
+Before ironing, place the freezer paper’s shiny side up against the fabric’s back.
 Iron it on, then peel the paper off.

-Create a template for your fabric pennants.
+Next, create a template for your fabric pennants.
 You can buy templates, but I decided to make mine from some thin cardboard.

 It measures 7″ wide x 15″ long.
 Although I used the cutting board shown below, you don’t need one.
-The point tip should be at the mid-point of the width.
+The pointed tip should be at the mid-point of the width.
 Use a ruler to help guide your markings, then cut.